lukecui95/National_Park_Flask_APP/README.md

 #### Route 1: http://localhost:5000/

-This is the home page and it will show a graph about the number of national parks in each state.
+This is the home page and it will show all the routes in our app and a graph about the number of national parks in each state.

 #### Route 2: http://localhost:5000/states